-Each pack focuses on key topics, and includes a concise recap of teaching points (NB this is not designed to replace first teaching), followed by a chance for children to show their understanding, and finally, a selection of questions in the range of formats pupils might expect to see in their SATs assessment.
+Each pack focuses on key topics, and includes a concise recap of teaching points (NB this is not designed to replace first teaching), followed by a chance for children to show their understanding using the present and past tense worksheets, and finally, a selection of questions in the range of formats pupils might expect to see in their KS1 SATs papers in the end of key stage assessments.

 - Tenses key points